MrBenJ/modern-js-by-example/book/002-variables.md

 ## Recapping what we've learned

-In this section, we learned about:
+In this section we learned about:
 * `String`, `Number`, and `Boolean` oh my!
 * Declaring variables using `var`, `let`, and `const`, including the differences between all three.
 * Destructuring `Object` and `Array` data types.